 Step 2: Lift Off the Handle

-Using the Allen key wrench supplied in your repair kit, remove the screw retaining the handle.
-Once done, remove it.
+Use the Allen key supplied in your kitchen faucet repair kit to remove the screw that holds the handle.
+Once the screw is removed, remove the handle.

 Step 3: Remove the Collar and Cap

-Beneath the handle, you’ll find a cap and collar holding the ball assembly in place.
+Beneath the handle, you should see a cap and collar holding the ball assembly in place.

-Using a wrench, loosen the cap and collar and remove them.
+Use a wrench to loosen the cap and collar and remove them.

 Step 4: Lift out the Cam